BRATTLEBORO -- Cannes ... Sundance ... Brattleboro.

 Though the Brattleboro Film Festival is new, the people behind it aren’t.
 The all-volunteer crew putting the festival together is the same group that organized the popular Women’s Film Festival in Brattleboro for years.
 Last April, philosophical differences between festival organizers and the Women’s Freedom Center, the beneficiary of the Women’s Film Festival, prompted the volunteers to move on and start this new festival.

 The volunteers’ expertise -- and their passion for high-quality, meaningful films -- enabled them to pull this new festival together in just about six months.
-It also gives them confidence that they’ve put together a strong first festival.

 "It is a powerful thing that happened.
 It feels so good to be able to be ourselves," said Merry Elder, who selected films for the Women’s Film Festival for 21 years before launching BFF as an independent, volunteer-run, non-profit organization.
 "We were looking for films that would of interest to Brattleboro audiences, as we know them."